In the Eye of MLLM: Benchmarking Egocentric Video Intent Understanding with Gaze-Guided Prompting: Conclusion

 \section{Conclusion}

 In this paper, we introduced EgoGazeVQA, an egocentric gaze-guided video question answering benchmark designed to evaluate the ability of existing MLLMs to interpret user intentions from first-person videos.
 Additionally, we proposed and examined gaze-guided prompting methods that utilize gaze information as a direct indicator of user focus and intent, enabling a deeper understanding of spatial, temporal, and causal relationships in egocentric contexts.
 Our experiments show that integrating gaze cues significantly enhances MLLM performance across various scenarios and activities.
 We believe that EgoGazeVQA represents an important step towards developing proactive and personalized AI assistants with egocentric MLLMs.
 Furthermore, our work opens up promising directions for research on multi-sensory MLLMs and MLLMs explainability.
+Moreover, by grounding MLLMs in human-perspective signals like gaze, our work also provide foundations for cobodied intelligence.

 {

 }